Tallis-Larsen/Jenova-Runtime/ReadMe.md

 ```

 Jenova Runtime source code is fully compatible with both Clang++ (18+) and G++ (13+).
 Additionally, [Visual Studio Code](https://code.visualstudio.com/) compatibility files are provided.

+> **Note :** Code::Blocks project files have been deprecated and removed following the significant update to Jenova Builder.

 ### Builder Prerequisites